1995parham/linkedlist/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/1995parham/linkedlist/ci.yaml?label=ci&logo=github&style=flat-square&branch=main)
 [![Codecov](https://img.shields.io/codecov/c/gh/1995parham/linkedlist?logo=codecov&style=flat-square)](https://codecov.io/gh/1995parham/linkedlist)

 As you know generics will come to go 1.18 and one of the major drawbacks in go was implementing data structure because of the lack of generics.
 I implemented a small generic linked list in go and I think we can start having brand new data structures in Go.

-## gotip
+## ~gotip~

-first of all you need to install the master version of golang.
+First of all you need to install the master version of golang and for this you can use `gotip`.

 ```sh
 go install golang.org/dl/gotip@latest